Alexander-Grg/Notes_App/README.md

 # Notes_App
-A simple implementation of the notes app functional, to improve skills.
+A simple implementation of the notes app functional with app persistency added, using CoreData.